rongkangw/tp/docs/DeveloperGuide.md

 #### 3. UI to show both lists simultaneously
 Currently, users are only able to view one list at a time, either the members list or the events list.
 This may make entering commands that require information from both lists, such as `assignEvent` or  `unassignEventRole` to be tedious and difficult, possibly requiring users to check both lists for member/event names.

 We plan to enhance the UI such that it shows both lists at the same time, and a collapsible third panel that shows an event's details when using the `event` command.

 This has the added benefit of streamlining other commands as well, since users do not have to run `listEvents` or `listMembers` first anymore.
 Furthermore, with both lists being displayed at the same time, commands that use member/event names can now be run using indices instead, for example, `e/1` and `m/3`.
-This allows multiple events and members with the same name to be added, so that the `isSameMember`, `isSameEvent` methods can be enhanced to check based on other fields such as duplicate phone numbers and emails.
+This also means multiple events and members with the same name can now exist, and so the `isSameMember`, `isSameEvent` methods can be enhanced to check based on other fields such as duplicate phone numbers and emails.

 A mock-up for this feature can be seen below:

 ![splitListMockup.jpg](images/splitListMockup.jpg)